Dealing with Abuse

-A chapel is located on the lobby level across from the gift shop.
+Our chapel is located on the first floor, off of the lobby.
 Open to patients and visitors 24 hours a day, the chapel provides a quiet place for meditation and prayer.
-Nondenominational Christian services are held in the chapel for patients and visitors each Saturday and Sunday at 11:00 a.m.
+Nondenominational Christian services are held in the chapel for patients and visitors each Saturday and Sunday at 11 a.m.

 Family needs and support

 We understand that hospitalizations can create crises in a patient's family.
 Children in single-parent homes may need care, finances may become tight during a parent's illness, or any number of difficult scenarios might arise.
 Medical Center social workers are available at all times to help families through these difficulties.
 To speak with a social worker about your own family's needs, call (909) 558-4000, extension 44315.

 Our Chaplain Services team conducts a series of grief recovery seminars for persons dealing with personal tragedies, including the death of a loved one, or a divorce.
 The seminars require a small fee and are open to any interested persons.
 Contact Chaplain Services for more information at 909-558-4000, extension 44367.

 We understand it can be difficult and frustrating to be a patient.
 The experience can even come with practical and emotional consequences for you and your family.
 Social workers are provided by the Medical Center free of charge and are available to you and your family members.